Introduction

 Most university admissions require bands 6.5-7.0, while professional registration often requires 7.0-7.5.
 For guidance on setting realistic goals, see our guide on Understanding the IELTS Writing Task 2 Format.

-When you receive your IELTS results, take time to:
+When you receive your IELTS writing test results or IELTS writing checker feedback, take time to:

-- Create targeted improvement plans - Focus practice on areas with the lowest scores
+- Create targeted improvement plans - Focus IELTS writing practice on areas with the lowest scores

-- Set incremental goals - Aim to improve by 0.5-1.0 bands in each practice cycle
+- Set incremental goals - Aim to improve by 0.5-1.0 bands in each IELTS writing task 2 practice cycle

-- Track progress systematically - Record scores for each practice essay to monitor improvement
+- Track progress systematically - Record scores for each IELTS writing practice essay to monitor improvement

 💡 Tip

-Effective planning creates a foundation for high scores across all four criteria:
+Effective planning creates a foundation for high scores across all four criteria in your IELTS writing test:

 -

-- Determine what position you’ll take (if an opinion is required)
+- Determine what position you’ll take in your IELTS writing examples

 -

-- Brainstorm 2-3 main points that directly address the question
+- Brainstorm 2-3 main points for your IELTS writing practice

-- Think of specific examples or evidence to support each point
+- Think of specific examples or evidence with collocations for IELTS

-- Consider counterarguments if appropriate for the question type
+- Consider counterarguments if appropriate for the IELTS writing task 2 question type

 -

-- Note key vocabulary and grammar structures you plan to use
+- Note key vocabulary and grammar structures for your IELTS writing task 2

 For comprehensive planning strategies, check our detailed guide on Effective Essay Planning Techniques.